Transit in Cambridge

 Mt Auburn Street Bus Priority Pilot

-In December 2017, Cambridge, in partnership with Watertown, was awarded a community grant from the Barr Foundation to work with the Institute for Transportation and Development Policy (ITDP) to pilot bus priority improvements for routes 71 and 73 along Mt.
+In October 2018, Cambridge, in partnership with Watertown, initiated a pilot project with bus priority improvements for routes 71 and 73 along Mt.
 Auburn Street, between Belmont Street and Fresh Pond Parkway, and for short segments of Belmont Street in Cambridge and Mt.
 Auburn Street in Watertown.
-This will include the first dedicated bus lanes in Cambridge and new bike lanes where possible, as well as transit signal priority.
+These are the first dedicated bus lanes in Cambridge.
 Learn more about the pilot.

 Real-Time Bus Arrival Signs Pilot